Edison's Children: History

-After Somewhere Between Here and There, the band went on hiatus due to Blackwood's health issues, including arm and shoulder injuries from work as a special effects technician and a bout with Lyme disease, which left him wheelchair-bound and connected to an IV for over a year.
+After Somewhere Between Here and There, the band went on hiatus due to Blackwood's health issues, including arm and shoulder injuries from work as a special effects technician and a bout with Lyme disease, which left him unable to walk and connected to an IV for over a year.
 Although Blackwood had stepped away from recording and concert activity, Armstrong continued with Blackwood's work on Somewhere Between Here and There, and with the band's extensive back catalog that Trewavas and Blackwood wrote during sessions for In The Last Waking Moments... and Final Breath Before November.

 Edison's Children released their fourth, 68-minute long album, The Disturbance Fields, on 20 July 2019, the fiftieth anniversary of Apollo 11 and Neil Armstrong's landing on the Moon.
 Neil Armstrong's concert celebration of the Apollo 11 Moon landing (with the Alan Parsons Project) brought the band out of retirement with John Wesley and Mark Prator (both previously playing in Porcupine Tree) joining Armstrong, Trewavas, Blackwood and Wetton together on stage for the first time in seven years.

 A double-LP 180g vinyl release of The Disturbance Fields was officially released on 23 October 2019, re-mastered by Andy VanDette, chief mastering engineer of Masterdisc, known for remastering Rush's back catalog - along with Porcupine Tree, Metallica (One), Aerosmith (Living on the Edge), Nirvana, Paul McCartney, David Bowie, Muse, Alicia Keys and many others.

 The Disturbance Fields is an ecological album.
 Its lyrics are about the overuse of the earth's resources leading to a battle with "Mother Nature" to take back the earth from human nature.
 Trewavas has stated:

 The Disturbance fields are the physical manifestations that mother nature's wrath can take against the human race due to our mistreatment of the oceans, rainforests, and overdevelopment of urban landmasses; this has resulted in dramatic climatic changes in the temperatures of the earth and the sea and is the cause of far more substantial and more violent storms and destructive natural events. "[The album] is a 68-minute epic piece of music that takes you on a journey of a man fighting all of the forces of Mother Nature's wrath.
 It is also personally based on the fact that during these recording sessions of Edison's Children's current and upcoming albums, they were hit by a hurricane, a 6.0 earthquake, a tornado, and a massive blizzard which caused a state of emergency.
 Having experienced firsthand much of what Mother Nature's wrath can deliver...
 It was natural for the band to write a concept that maybe...
 We've crossed that line, and perhaps Mother Nature has come to purge the world of what has become its biggest liability... human nature.